Discord Send Message

 Examples & Use Cases

-Send a simple message to a general channel
+Send a basic notification to a Discord channel

 {